 I know that going on a boat trip to see real whales in the sea is probably your priority (see options here).

 But when you are on a boat, most of the time you don't see that much.
-You see a giant back, and maybe a tail for an instant when the whale dive.
+You see a giant back, and maybe a tail for an instant when the whale dives.
 But that's all.

 Pre-purchase your entrance in your own currency.